nodys/spreadstream/README.md

 - `--json`
    Use [new line delimited json](http://ndjson.org/) parser and writer instead of csv as input and output.
 - `--input`
    Set input file.
-Default is to read from stdin outside of a tty environnement.
+Default is to read from stdin outside of a tty environment.
    Reading from stdin can be forced by setting this option to `-`.
 - `--output`
    Set output file.
 Default is to write to stdout.